 The man whose name was Irwin Schwab looked down at Cheeks’ little booties.
 One sock looked different — PLAID.

 “Oh, no — it’s Argh–!” was all that Buggy could croak out before the possessed Cheek-a-rooni turned and fired a stun-set pistol at His Bugness.

 “Excellent,” said the triumphant Argh!yle!, cackling as he slipped off Cheek’s footie.
 “You have done well, Fu!
 The distraction was most appreciated.”

 Egg Fu grinned evilly.
 “Ah, so!
 So rare is my playment?
 The Cold War stirr lages on!”

 Egg Fu’s eyes widened in hollor — er, in horror.
-“Oh, rooo! — Jonni DC!
+“Oh, nooo! — Jonni DC!
 I’m flu–”

-“That’s right, Eggy-baby, I’m sending you over easy to Robert Kanigher’s frying pan!”
+“That’s right, Eggy-Baby, you outdated, offensive stereotype, I’m sending you over easy to Robert Kanigher’s frying pan!”